 With the cold weather embracing the nation like a damp flannel, we're in desperate need of a winter fuel allowance.
 A bottle of kick.
 A pocket full of sunshine.
 Homemade warm booze.
-Here are some simple recipes you should try brewing up for Bonfire Night and beyond.
+Here are some simple recipes you should try brewing up for the harsh winter nights ahead.

 A photo posted by E R I N ELIZABETH (@erinmurr) on